pingidentity/pingdirectory-go-client/configurationapi/docs/AddPrivilegeDataSecurityAuditorRequest.md

 ### NewAddPrivilegeDataSecurityAuditorRequest

-`func NewAddPrivilegeDataSecurityAuditorRequest(auditorName string, schemas []EnumprivilegeDataSecurityAuditorSchemaUrn, reportFile string, enabled bool, ) *AddPrivilegeDataSecurityAuditorRequest`
+`func NewAddPrivilegeDataSecurityAuditorRequest(auditorName string, schemas []EnumprivilegeDataSecurityAuditorSchemaUrn, ) *AddPrivilegeDataSecurityAuditorRequest`

 NewAddPrivilegeDataSecurityAuditorRequest instantiates a new AddPrivilegeDataSecurityAuditorRequest object This constructor will assign default values to properties that have it defined,